 - Regular relaxation and breathing exercises.
 An effective way to cope with stress is to perform relaxation and breathing exercises.
 You can take classes in yoga and meditation or practice at home using books, CDs or DVDs.

-Many people with digestive disorders have used some form of complementary and alternative (CAM) therapy.
+Many people with digestive disorders have used some form of complementary and alternative medicine.
+However, there are few well-designed studies showing the safety and effectiveness of complementary and alternative medicine.

 Preparing for your appointment